 The drive write speed is inadequate and a faster drive is needed.
 Note that some drives get slower as they fill up and/or slow when an internal RAM cache cannot keep up with the four video streams.
 See our section on Recommendations for drives that are fast enough.

-The most common issue is not placing a folder named “TeslaCam” in the root directory of the flash drive.
+A common issue is not having a folder named “TeslaCam” in the root directory of the flash drive.
 Also, confirm the drive is formatted for FAT32 or exFAT and not NTFS.

 If you are using anything between the USB drive and the Tesla USB connection, try without it.
 Many cables are power only and do not pass data.